 Have you found your dream house but are struggling to raise the money to purchase it quickly?
 Not to worry.
 If you happen to have a Ferrari or a Rembrandt lying around then you could join the world’s super-rich and finance the purchase using your luxury asset as a security.

 So-called luxury asset lending — against valuable items, such as classic cars, fine wines, jewellery, artworks and yachts — is growing, particularly among business owners and asset-rich but cash-poor individuals.
+Learn more about mortgages for business owners.

 Hugh Wade-Jones, managing director of Enness, a high-end mortgage broker, says clients are asking for more imaginative ways to help them buy a property by borrowing against existing assets.
 “Everything from a Rembrandt to a Jeff Koons can be considered when securing a mortgage,” he explains.
 “An artwork’s value will be carefully investigated in terms of the artist, its uniqueness, the demand for such a piece, sale records and any data gleaned from galleries and auctions.”